 In 2020 Anna Wappel will be awarded the FOCUS ACTS grant for her new project FRIEDBERG.
 The Styrian musician cannot complain about a lack of international reputation.
 With her solo project Anna F. she has been successfully on the road for years.
 With her four-piece indie band she wants to travel the world and also play at the big Tastemaker festivals.
 Performances at these festivals play an important role in the band’s biography, but – contrary to what one might think – they are often done for “a small or no fee at all.
 We couldn’t manage this without the FOCUS ACTS funding,” says the singer.

-Like Friedberg, the group MY UGLY CLEMENTINE (founded in 2019) is an all-female band.
-Sophie Lindinger, known from Leyya, has brought three colleagues with her – Mira Lu Kovacs, Kathrin Kolleritsch and Barbara Jungreithmeier – who are already known from other successful groups.
+Sophie Lindinger, known from Leyya, has brought three colleagues with her to form MY UGLY CLEMENTINE. – Mira Lu Kovacs, Kathrin Kolleritsch and Barbara Jungreithmeier – who are already known from other successful groups.
 From the very beginning, the indie rock band was treated as a supergroup by the media.
 No wonder that their debut concert was sold out within a very short time.
 With appearances at the major industry festivals Eurosonic Norderslaag 2020 and the Ment Festival in Ljubljana and an extensive tour My Ugly Clementine can now prove themselves internationally.

 MORE STABILTY AND STRENGTHENED NETWORKS